-The base model was re-weighted twice using Francis weights for the length and age compo-1910 sition data.
-Fits to the length data are shown based on the proportions of lengths observed 1911 by year and the Pearson residuals-at-length for all fleets.
-Detailed fits to the length data 1912 by year and fleet are provided in Appendix 8.
-Aggregate fits by fleet are shown in Figure 1913 70.
+The base model was re-weighted twice using Francis weights for the length and age composition data.
+Fits to the length data are shown based on the proportions of lengths observed by year and the Pearson residuals-at-length for all fleets.
+Detailed fits to the length data by year and fleet are provided in Appendix C. Aggregate fits by fleet are shown in Figure 71.
 Overall, the length composition all fit well.
 The PISCO fleet has the noisiest of all the length composition data, but on an annual basis, the length data were relatively well fit.
-1915 The fit to the aggregated CCFRP data suggests the model expects to see additional larger 1916 fish, which is likely due to the mirroring of the selectivity.
-However, on an annual basis, 1917 there is a trade-off with the CCFRP with under-fitting of the larger fish in the earlier years 1918 and an under-fitting of the smaller fish expected in the later years (2013-2018).
-1919
+The fit to the aggregated CCFRP data suggests the model expects to see additional larger fish, which is likely due to the mirroring of the selectivity.
+However, on an annual basis, there is a trade-off with the CCFRP with under-fitting of the larger fish in the earlier years and an under-fitting of the smaller fish expected in the later years (2013-2018).

-The mean age of the recreational fleet varied from 1980-1986 ranging from approximately 8-11, and increased in 2017 to approximately 13 (Figure 71).
-The conditional age data from the CCFRP data was not well fit for the earliest years in the data, but was reasonably well fit for the last four years of data (Figure 72).
-The conditional length composition data from the 'dummy' fleet was well fit, although heavily down-weighted.
-Age data in this fleet are from a number of sources and sampling programs (Figure 73).
+The mean age of the recreational fleet varied from 1980-1986 ranged from approximately 8-11 years old, and increased in 2017 to approximately 13 years old (Figure 72).
+The conditional age data from the CCFRP data was not well fit for the earliest years in the data, but was reasonably well fit for the last four years of data (Figure 73).
+The conditional age composition data from the 'dummy' fleet was well fit, although heavily down-weighted.
+Age data in this fleet are from a number of sources and sampling programs (Figure 74).